dotoroart/cards/README.md

 #### *Succumb*

-- When a Creature succumbs their Character and Body are discarded to the Restpile.
+- When a Creature *succumbs*, Character and Body card are discarded to the Restpile.

 # Cards

-## General
+### General

 #### *Abilities*